DrChrisLevy/fast-ai-course-sd/notes/Lesson10.md

 Imagic: Text-Based Real Image Editing with Diffusion Models
 - explains at a high level
-- just came out !
 - use the Google Model but could probably use Stable Diffusion etc.

 ## Back to Notebooks

-For showing those reduced noise images through out the inference pipeline you can use callbacks in the pipeline.

 - Talking about the stable_diffusion notebook again.
 Stuff I know from last week.
 	- `.half()` converts to float16
-	- does not like the wording timesteps.
-Just think of iterations.
 - `shfit m` for merging cells in notebook together.
 NICE!
 Learned a new trick.
 - Jeremy talking about experiment with code line by line.
 Understanding it.
 Seeing what it does.
 	- we should experiment with it